andre-st/goodreads-toolbox/likeminded.md

   (start with 100 books)
 - the more popular your literature, the longer the program's runtime and the more questionable its results (too generic) - or: more fun with good but rare books
+- slow but good enough since you run it 4x a year
+- make sure you have some GB of free diskspace for /tmp/
 - there's no way to load _all_ reviews of a book, but the program tries different things to get as much reviews as possible (tweaks see --help parameter).
   This means there is a number of readers not considered in our statistics,